steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 # Deposit Services - Business
+The Deposit Services system processes messages concurrently from both deposit and submission queues, utilizing dedicated listeners for each queue.
+This section outlines the workflow, detailing how messages are handled, processed, and how the corresponding resources are managed and updated throughout the deposit lifecycle.

 ## Message flow and Business Services

-Each Message listener (one each for the `deposit` and `submission` queues) can process messages concurrently.
+Each message listener, one each for the `deposit` and `submission` queues, can process messages concurrently.

 The `submission` queue is processed by the `SubmissionListener`,which resolves the `Submission` resource represented in the message, and hands off processing to the `SubmissionProcessor`.
 The `SubmissionProcessor` builds